-I was flipping through my phone gallery then I found this very funny photo that I took while I was in Vancouver earlier this month.
-Check it out…
+I was flipping through my phone gallery when I found this very funny photo I took in Vancouver earlier this month.
+Check it out:

-I was wondering if one can rent this place on Airbnb.
-I never checked it out but it would be a funny concept.
+I was wondering if one could rent this place on Airbnb.
+I never checked it out, but it would be a funny concept.

 CLICK HERE to watch the YouTube video.